dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/03_genre_benchmarking.md

 ### Opera and Alternative — The Cleanup Candidates

 Opera has 1 track and zero sales.
-Alternative has the worst catalog efficiency at $0.35 per catalog track with ~35% sell-through.
+Alternative has the worst catalog efficiency at $0.35 per catalog track — approximately 40 tracks in the catalog with only 14 ever sold, roughly 35% sell-through.
 Both deserve investigation before any action: is the unsold inventory genuinely unpopular, or simply underpromoted?
 If it's been promoted and isn't selling, catalog pruning makes sense.
 If it's never been featured, low sell-through is a visibility problem, not a demand problem.

 The Alternative / Alternative & Punk and Rock / Rock And Roll splits also suggest a catalog tagging issue worth flagging to the product team.
 If consolidated, the combined genres would rank differently — and the efficiency metrics would shift.